Ita Wegman: Career

 In 1917, having opened an independent practice, she developed a cancer treatment using an extract of mistletoe following indications from Steiner.
 This first remedy, which she called Iscar, was later developed into Iscador and has become an complementary cancer treatment in Germany and a number of other countries, and is undergoing clinical trials in the U.S.A.
+There is no evidence that Iscador heals cancer or improves the quality of life of cancer patients.

 By 1919 she had a joint practice together with two other doctors, also women.
 In 1920 she purchased land in Arlesheim, where she opened her own clinic, the Klinisch-Therapeutisches Institut, or Clinical-Therapeutic Institute, the next year.
 A number of other doctors joined the institute, which grew steadily over the next years as a first center for anthroposophical medicine.
-In 1922 she founded a therapeutic home for mentally handicapped children, Haus Sonnenhof, also in Arlesheim, and co-founded a pharmaceutical laboratory, Weleda, that has since grown into a significant producer of medicines and health-care products.
+In 1922 she founded a therapeutic home for mentally disabled children, Haus Sonnenhof, also in Arlesheim, and co-founded a pharmaceutical laboratory, Weleda, that has since grown into a significant producer of medicines and health-care products.

 In the following year, Rudolf Steiner asked Wegman to join the Executive Council of the newly reformed Anthroposophical Society at the Goetheanum in Dornach, Switzerland.
 She also directed the Medical Section of the research center at the Goetheanum.
 Together, Wegman and Steiner wrote what was to be Steiner's last book, Extending Practical Medicine (earlier editions were published as Fundamentals of Therapy), which gave a theoretical basis to the new medicine they were developing.
 The book was partly written while Wegman cared for Steiner, who was already terminally ill.
 Wegman founded a new medical journal, Natura, the following year.